bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Feedback is essential for growth and improvement.
 Both seeking and providing feedback can enhance your consulting skills.

 - **Request feedback:** Regularly ask for constructive feedback from other Bitovians, mentors, and clients.
 Understanding others’ perspectives can highlight areas for improvement.
-- **Engage in mentorship:** Develop mentoring relationships where you can both receive guidance and provide support to others.
-Mentorship fosters mutual growth and learning.
 - **Act on feedback:** Use the feedback you receive to make meaningful improvements in your skills and approach.
 Implementing feedback demonstrates your commitment to personal and professional development.

 Tips and techniques: